Technical Expertise

 5. Blubrry

-Blubrry is a distribution platform that has been around for quite some time and is a platform that is more fitting to podcasters that have been in the space for a while.
-For some, Blubrry can seem a little daunting or confusing but through iterations, they have definitely cleaned up their platform.
+Blubrry is a podcast hosting platform that has been around for quite some time and is a platform that is more fitting for podcasters who have been in the space for a while.
+For some, Blubrry can seem a little confusing but through iterations, they have cleaned up their platform and made it more user friendly.

 Price: $12 - $100/month

-• Listener analytics (with the option of purchasing advanced statistics for $5 a month which gives you insights into full downloads, plays and partials - letting you know more about whether you’re keeping your listeners engaged throughout the entire episode);
+• Listener Analytics: With the option of purchasing advanced statistics for $5 a month which gives you insights into full downloads, plays, and partials

 6. Libsyn